 Wait, €20 for 2?

-That surely can’t be a real bistecca! €120 for 2?
-That’s quite exaggerated, methinks.
-Don’t worry, the average prices are somewhere in between €40 and €65 per kg.
+That surely can’t be a real bistecca!
+But €120 for 2?
+That is quite an exaggerated price, I think.
+Don’t worry, the average prices for a real Bistecca alla Fiorentina are somewhere in between €40 and €65 per kg.

-So one afternoon we’re looking for a simple lunch in the San Lorenzo neighborhood.
-Our Tripadvisor app recommends a nearby trattoria called Sergio Gozzi.
+So one afternoon we are looking for a simple lunch in the San Lorenzo neighborhood.
+Our Tripadvisor app recommends a nearby trattoria by the name of Sergio Gozzi.

 It is a little difficult to find in the beginning because it is hidden behind an endless row of tourist stalls that unfortunately line the beautiful Piazza San Lorenzo.